A lot of resume advice is good, some of it is bad, but it’s difficult to know which is which – especially when it comes to resume formats.

 For each job you’ve had, you’ll have an entry including the company name, title, description, and dates.

 Company name seems straightforward and typically is.
-There is some leeway in whether or not you use the company’s formal name — Acme, or Acme Incorporated, or Acme Company — and whether or not to use the abbreviation.
+There is some leeway in whether or not you use the company’s formal name — Schwab, Charles Schwab, or Charles Schwab Corporation — and whether or not to use the abbreviation.
 Because there’s no standard rule, use the formal company name in industries with a tendency towards formality, and the more casual version in casual industries.

 For example, if applying to a prestigious law firm, I’d be inclined to call it “Pillsbury Winthrop Shaw Pittman LLP”, not “Pillsbury”, whereas I’d recommend using “Google” not “Alphabet, Inc.” if you’re a mid-level manager in the internet industry.